University of Cincinnati: Regional campuses and online

-Architecture

-The university has had a strategic plan for the last decade for new architecture to be built by "signature architects."
-In recent years, the university has received attention from architects and campus planners as one of the most beautiful in the world.

 Sustainability

-In autumn of 2010, the University of Cincinnati maintained its position in green and sustainability initiatives by being named one of only 286 "Green Colleges" by The Princeton Review.
+In the autumn of 2010, the University of Cincinnati maintained its position in green and sustainability initiatives by being named one of only 286 "Green Colleges" by The Princeton Review.
 The university has received this distinction each year since.
 UC was the only public university in Ohio and the only university in the Southern Ohio region included on this list.
 Some of the programs that helped achieve this distinction include: a bike share program where UC students can rent bikes from the university, an expanded recycling program, improved and expanded campus transportation options, the addition of vehicle charging stations, fuel pellet use in place of coal, greatly decreased energy and water use throughout campus, and the addition of 6 Leadership in Energy and Environmental Design (LEED) certified buildings since 2005.
 In 2007, former university president Nancy Zimpher signed the American College & University Presidents' Climate Commitment, which confirms the university's dedication to reducing its environmental impact and take the necessary steps to become climate neutral.

 In 2010, UC opened up a privately funded athletic practice facility and women's lacrosse stadium named Sheakley Athletic Complex.
 As a continued effort to go green, a chilled water thermal energy storage tank was placed under the fields and at night water is chilled and then used to air-condition buildings on campus.
 The storage tank helps the university reach annual energy savings of about $1 million.
 In the fall of 2010, the university began placing "All Recycling" containers throughout campus.
 This expansion of recycling efforts and receptacles provides a greater opportunity for students, staff, and visitors to participate in recycling a broader range of materials.
 In 2010, UC recycled just over 4,600 tons of material, which was a 23 percent increase over the previous year.

 Academics

-Rankings
+Undergraduate admissions

+Admission to the University of Cincinnati is classified as "selective" in the Carnegie Classification of Institutions of Higher Education.
+The Princeton Review gives Cincinnati an "Admissions Selectivity Rating" of 85 out of 99.
+The college extends offers of admission to 87.7% of all applicants after holistic review that includes examination of academic rigor, performance and admissions test scores.

+Of all matriculating students, the average high school GPA is 3.7.
+The interquartile range for SAT scores in math and reading are 570–690 and 580–670 respectively, while the range for ACT scores is 24–29.

+Reputation and rankings

-In the 2021 U.S. News & World Report rankings, UC was listed as the 196th best global university, tied for 143rd ranked U.S. national university, and tied for 65th best public university (U.S.).
+In its 2025 rankings, U.S. News & World Report ranked the university 158th (tied) among 436 national universities, and tied for 84th among public national universities.
+U.S. News also ranks UC 4th for co-ops/internships.
+Amongst global universities, UC was ranked 207th (tied) of 2,551.

 Colleges and schools

-The university is divided into 14 colleges and schools:
+The university is divided into 14 colleges: